 One of the most popular videos on my YouTube channel is Dealing with Grief Over the Loss of a Pet.
 I made the video more than two years ago and since then it has received 9,700 views, and approximately 350 comments.
-I’ll post the video at the bottom of this blog.
+You can read the blog post here, watch that video below:

 I have replied to every single one of those comments.
 And I’m not lying or exaggerating when I say that while replying to about 99% of them, I did so with tears rolling down my cheeks.